shinsou/AuthenticationService/README.md

 The main target of this project is to produce web based authentication service with administrative UI.

-Note!
+Notes!
-This is a monolith on purpose.
+- This is a monolith on purpose.
+- AspNetCore 3+ & (SpaServices, NodeServices)  => Obsolete https://github.com/dotnet/AspNetCore/issues/12890

 # Technical overview

 ## Architecture structure

 The solution applies Clean Architecture where it decouples layers into projects.
-For more of Clean Architecture, I find [this blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) of it most helpfull to get the basic understanding of it:
+For more of Clean Architecture, I find [this blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) of it most helpfull to get the basic understanding of it.